 Coverage of the MVC Framework as a development technology is pretty superficial, in my opinion, and indeed the authors refer readers to MSDN or a reference type book for more detail too often.
 So, the book is not intended to teach you the MVC Framework.
 Ok - maybe the book is intended to be a guide to Best Practice when using ASP.NET MVC in real world applications?
 Indeed, as part of the introduction, the authors claim that "you will have learned many of the best practices for web development, based on a solid, scalable, and extensible architecture" by the time you have reached the end of the book.
 Most commentators on Best Practice for ASP.NET MVC strongly advocate a TDD approach to development, or Unit Testing at the very least.
 This book ignores both.
 You will not learn how to implement any kind of testing framework at all.
 How about a true separation of concerns?
 Unfortunately, any hope I had that the book might help in this direction was blown out of the water when I downloaded the sample application.
 One of the Views (Article/Index) contains a call to the DataContext, and one of the PartialViews includes Code-Behind.
-Beyond that, the Model is exposed directly to the Controllers, with calls to the DataContext inside the Actions. this hardly fits in with the notion of a "clean" separation of concerns.
+This hardly fits in with the notion of a "clean" separation of concerns.

 Given the heritage of the Problem - Design - Solution series of books, I was keen to find something positive to say about this title.
 But the more I looked, the more I got irritated by it (especially with the continual reference to Partial Views as "User Controls"), and even started to feel a little cheated.
 I could be forgiven for thinking that the new authors wanted to do as little as possible in terms of having to re-write Marco Bellinaso's original passages.
 I also suspect that Bellinaso's only contribution to the book, despite appearing on the cover as one of the authors, was to allow so much of his earlier work to be re-used.
 This may be why he is alone in not producing anything in the Acknowledgements section at the beginning of the book.
 If you are looking for a book to get you started with ASP.NET MVC, this one is too shallow on the technology to merit consideration.
 If you are looking for something to guide you towards Best Practice, this book doesn't offer anything in that direction either.